TagSoup/tagsoup.github.com/source/_posts/2012-03-07-bitwise-guy-are-ya.markdown

 ```

 ###There is one more thing the Double Not does for us.
 Damn you James Padolsey for being so smart.
-He [blogged about the Double Not][2] over a year ago and added this little nugget:
+He [blogged about the Double Not][2] over a year ago and added this little nugget:<br />
-"~~‘s flooring capabilities make it a better alternative to Math.floor if you know you’re dealing with positives — it’s faster and takes up less characters."
+&nbsp;" ~~‘s flooring capabilities make it a better alternative to Math.floor if you know you’re dealing with positives — it’s faster and takes up less characters. "

 So, it's a micro perf for Math.floor (in some browsers)!
 Nice nugs dude!